Senan3307/Capstone_Project/README.md

 Provide a short description of how each subfield is implemented.

 # 5. Solution Overview
+Created a dynamic website that allows investors to view franchisee information and details.
+Technical Stack: No-code website creator (bubble.io).

 Describe how you solved the problem in simple terms.
 Technical Stack: Bullet-point list of the technologies used:
 Programming Languages: (e.g., Python, SQL)